apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

 ---

-In the Curious Case of the Collapsing Concentration Parameter: Parts I and II we learned about the Dirichlet Process, a cool tool for clustering data, and an odd phenomena that occurs whenever you have a model that easily captures the data.
+In the Curious Case of the Collapsing Concentration Parameter: Parts I and II we learned about the Dirichlet Process(DP), a cool tool for clustering data, and an odd phenomena that occurs whenever you have a model that easily captures the data.
 Specifically, we saw that the concentration parameter $\alpha$ collapses at zero under specific conditions but it shouldn't affect the resulting posterior inference.
 In this post we'll return to the history of the DP, looking at its original construction,